steveswinsburg/oracle12c-vagrant/README.md

 3. Install Virtualbox
 4. Install Vagrant
 5. Install VirtualBox plugin `vagrant plugin install vagrant-vbguest`
-6. Install Disksize plugin `'`vagrant plugin install vagrant-disksize`
-7. Run `vagrant up`
+6. Run `vagrant up`
-    7. The first time you run this it will provision everything and may take a while.
+    6. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection!
-8. Connect to the database (see below).
+7. Connect to the database (see below).
-9. You can shutdown the box via the usual `vagrant halt` and the start it up again via `vagrant up`.
+8. You can shutdown the box via the usual `vagrant halt` and the start it up again via `vagrant up`.

 ## Connecting to Oracle
 * Hostname: `localhost`